 \section{Abstract}

 In this paper we quantify the notion of antisymmetry of the Fourier transform of certain vector valued measures.
 The introduced scale is related to the condition appearing in Uchiyama's theorem and is used to give a lower bound for the rectifiable dimension of those measures.
-Moreover, we obtain an estimate of the lower Hausdorff dimension assuming certain more restrictive version of the $2$-wave cone condition.
-Results of our considerations can be viewed as an uncertainty-type principle in the following way: it is impossible to simultaneously localize a (bundle) measure and a direction of its Fourier transform on small sets.
-The investigated class is modeled on the example of gradients of BV functions.
+Moreover, we obtain an estimate of the lower Hausdorff dimension assuming certain more restrictive version (in the structural sense) of the $2$-wave cone condition for PDE-constrainted measures, extending its applications to more general Fourier-analytic setting.
 The article contains also a theorem concerning regularity: we prove that elements of considered class vanish on 1-purely unrectifiable sets.
-Our results can be applied to studying the properties of PDE-constrainted measures.